ofiwg/libfabric/man/fi_getinfo.3.md

   must be a contiguous region, though it may or may not be directly adjacent to the payload portion of the buffer.

-*FI_NOTIFY_FLAGS_ONLY*
-: This bit indicates that general completion flags may not be set by the provider, and are not needed by the application.
-If specified, completion flags which simply report the type of operation that completed (e.g. send or receive) may not be set.
-However, completion flags that are used for remote notifications will still be set when applicable.
-See [`fi_cq`(3)](fi_cq.3.html) for details on which completion flags are valid when this mode bit is enabled.

-*FI_RESTRICTED_COMP*
-: This bit indicates that the application will only share completion queues and counters among endpoints, transmit contexts, and receive contexts that have the same set of capability flags.

 *FI_RX_CQ_DATA*
 : This mode bit only applies to data transfers that set FI_REMOTE_CQ_DATA.
   When set, a data transfer that carries remote CQ data will consume a